 Doctoral Program in Educational Leadership

 - Rhododendron Society Scholarship: The funding will provide two scholarships for the Reich College of Education.
-The annual funding amount will be divided equally between an incoming freshman education student and a doctoral student that is an ASU alumnus.
+The annual funding amount will be divided equally between an incoming freshman education student and a doctoral student.
 The scholarship requires a 3.6 GPA, must be need-based but does not require FAFSA documentation.
 These students should be exemplary as they represent the highest honor awarded in the Reich College of Education.